Techtonica/curriculum/docker/intro-docker.md

 **Participants will be able to:**

-- know what and why docker is?
+- Know what and why docker?
 - Why use Node.js with Docker?

 ### Specific Things To Learn